BeehiveForum/BeehiveForum/docs/readme.txt

 1.2.2 Database setup
 ====================

-To set up the database, use something like phpMyAdmin (get it from https://sourceforge.net/projects/phpmyadmin/), or direct MySQL if you have the "skillz", to create a database for your forum to live in.
+To set up the database, use something like phpMyAdmin or SQLYog, or direct MySQL if you have the access and the know-how, to create a database for your forum to live in.
 Take note of the database name, as you will need it when you run the install script.

 Beehive Forum would prefer its very own database, but if you can't provide that it should work in an existing one.